After Your Baby Arrives

 Newport’s culinary staff provides a complimentary gourmet meal for our new parents.
 Choices include Steak or Chicken Cordon Bleu, served with sparkling cider and birthday cake.

-There are no restrictions on times of visitation.
+Typically, there are no restrictions on times of visitation, but please check with Admitting on visitation changes due to COVID-19 pandemic operations.
 However, to allow you to adequately rest, we suggest that you limit your visitors to two at a time.
 Please ensure that visitors (adults and children) are in good health.
 Also encourage them to wash their hands before holding your baby.

 Taking Your Baby Home

 Remember, Washington State law requires that infants be placed in a rear-facing car seat in the backseat.